anxety-solo/sd-webui-notebook/README.md

 <div align="center">

-  <small>-- Again everything that has been done by me is just my simple adaptation! --</small>
+  <small>-- Again everything that has been done by me is just my simple adaptation --</small>

 </div>